joostkremers/pandoc-mode/docs/index.md

 quotes.
 Symbols do not need to be quoted, however.

 Settings specified as file-local variables are kept separate from other
-settings: they cannot be set through the menu, they are *never* saved to a settings file, and they are not shown when you call `pandoc-view-settings` (`C-c / S`).
+settings: they cannot be set through the menu and they are *never* saved to a settings file.
+When you call `pandoc-view-settings` (`C-c / S`), they are shown in a separate section.
 A source file can both have a settings file and specify settings in file-local variables.
 If this happens, the latter override the former.